wisermaclab/CROMOSIM/README.md

 <b> CROMOSim </b> is an open source tool for synthesizing IMU sensor measurements from MoCap and video data.
 ![overall](https://github.com/wisermaclab/CROMOSIM/assets/42444950/c9cec2dd-2c02-45c9-9864-ec290d8348e1)

-More information on the design of CROMOSIM can be found:
+More information on the design of CROMOSIM pipeline can be found:
 <ul>
   <li>Hao, Yujiao, Boyu Wang, and Rong Zheng. <a href="https://ieeexplore.ieee.org/abstract/document/9992037">"CROMOSim: A Deep Learning-based Cross-modality Inertial Measurement Simulator."</a> IEEE Transactions on Mobile Computing, 2022 (early access) (<a href="https://arxiv.org/abs/2202.10562">arxiv version</a>)</li>
 </ul>

 ## Core features
 CROMOSIM has also been implemented as a web service for ease of use.
-A caveat is due to high computation complexity of robust CVD, for videos, users have to run robust CVD separately and provide the results as inputs to CROMOSIM.
+One caveat is due to the high computation complexity of robust CVD, for videos, users have to run robust CVD separately and provide the results as inputs to CROMOSIM.
+Details of the implementation can be found [here](https://github.com/wisermaclab/CROMOSIM/blob/main/Report/web%20service%20report.pdf).

 [![See a video demo](https://img.youtube.com/vi/VYCFZWOUkpI/maxresdefault.jpg)](https://youtu.be/VYCFZWOUkpI)
 <ul>